Shriya-25/Portfolio/README.md

-# Shriya Sandesh Kulkarni — Portfolio
+# Shriya Kulkarni — Portfolio

 A personal portfolio website built with Next.js, showcasing projects, skills, and experience as a Full Stack Developer.